Directors – Chen Kaige, Dante Lam, Tsui Hark – 2021 – China – Cert. 15 – 176m

 This sequence, an homage to (probably idealised) Chinese rural life, is the only one like it here.
-I would hazard a guess it was handled by Kaige given that it delivers the required dramatic punch and ground all the military sequences which follow in solid emotion because we’ve invested something in the fates of these two characters.
+I would hazard a guess it was handled by Kaige given that it delivers the required dramatic punch and grounds all the military sequences which follow in solid emotion because we’ve invested something in the fates of these two characters.
 Without it, everything else would be far less powerful.

 However no sooner has Qianli arrived, it seems, than a soldier is going round the village houses announcing “all leave is cancelled” and calling Wu Qianli’s name.
 So soon he’s back on a train to the frontline.

 If you’re well-versed in the minutiae of the history, scenes are helpfully split up by (Western numeric) dates.
 While I recommend seeing the film on the biggest cinema screen you can find, if and when it comes out on Blu-ray or DVD, these will provide helpful moments at which to pause the film and look up historic dates to see how accurate (or otherwise) the military events portrayed here are.